nadia-mm/star-wars-repository/README.md

 # Star Wars App

-Customer can browse the Star Wars character, starships, planets and films.
+User browsers data about the Star Wars characters, starships, planets and filmography.
 The live demo is on https://codesandbox.io/.
 Please have a look at the About section in the Github page.

 ## How to use it